Institute of Australian Consulting Arboriculturalists (IACA)

 The Institute of Australian Consulting Arboriculturists (IACA) was established in 2003 as a specialist professional body for Consulting Arboriculturists in Australia.
 Arborists involved in pruning or removal work are not permitted to become members.
 This demarcation removes any perceived conflict of interest in the tree assessment process, enabling unbiased advice to be provided by IACA members.

 The IACA membership encompasses a diverse range of skilled professionals who provide advice to both the public and private sectors.
-IACA members also represent the industry on advisory bodies such as Australian Standards, WorkCover and Natspec.
-IACA has two categories of membership: Accredited Member and Associate Member.
+IACA members also represent the industry on advisory bodies such as Australian Standards, WorkCover, Standards for Training Practices, and Natspec.

-Accredited Members hold minimum AQF Level 5 or equivalent qualifications in Arboriculture and are employed in private practice.
+Accredited Members hold a minimum AQF Level 5 or equivalent qualifications in Arboriculture and are employed in private practice, as well as have demonstrated standards of report writing and ongoing professional development.

-Associate Members hold the same qualifications, but may work within local councils, statutory authorities, parks and gardens, education or may be retired from the industry.
+Affiliate Members have relevant Diploma level or higher professional qualifications, but may work within local councils, statutory authorities, parks and gardens, education or may be retired from the industry.

-In order to ensure that a high level of competency is maintained, all Accredited Members are required to maintain Professional Indemnity insurance and undertake professional development throughout the year.
+In order to ensure that a high level of competency is maintained, all Accredited Members are required to maintain Professional Indemnity insurance and Public Liability insurance and undertake professional development throughout the year.

 Arboricultural impact assessments